apothanaboyina/29-ctrl-alt-elite/docs/final.md

 # API Endpoints:
 * /login: logs user profiles in
-@@ -29,29 +51,9 @@ We would like to create a web application similar to that of the UMass Student J
 * /user/:email/apply/:jobID : Specified user applies to specified job.
 Adds jobID to list of applied jobs for user, adds email to list of applicants for specific jobs
 * /user/delete/:email : deletes specified user
 * /job/delete/:jobId: deletes specified job